coder36/fivedays/README.md

 # Notes

-* I've only tried it on the chrome browser.
+* Only tested on the chrome browser.